 When Should I See a Podiatrist?
-Ask a Harrisburg Foot Doctor
+Ask a Ballantyne Foot Doctor

 Your feet carry your entire body’s weight all day, every day—so it’s not surprising that foot and ankle injuries are very common.
 Most of the time, basic foot pain will go away with NSAIDs, over-the-counter orthotics, and rest.
 But sometimes, the problem requires a little more attention.
 Here’s how to know when it’s time to see a podiatrist.